Olive oil is oil derived from olive trees. The olive tree is a part of the Oleaceae family of flowering plants.

 You can use olive oil in a variety of ways.
-For example, olive oil makes a fantastic base for salad dressings.
+For example, it makes a fantastic base for salad dressings.

-Olive oil can also be added to existing sauces and dips.
-Simply add a teaspoonful of olive oil to your dip or sauce of choice, depending on your preference.
+It can also be added to existing sauces and dips.
+Simply add a teaspoonful to your dip or sauce of choice, depending on your preference.
 (Source)

-Olive oil is an ideal complement to most vegetables.
+It is also an ideal complement to most vegetables.
 You can drizzle extra virgin oil on roasted vegetables.

 Olive oil’s unique flavor is fantastic for marinating meats and seafood.
 Mix oil with spices of your choice and allow your dish to marinate for several hours.

-Olive oil can even be used in desserts.
-It can be mixed with batter for cookies and cakes for a savory-sweet flavor.
+It can even be used in desserts.
+Mix it with batter for cookies and cakes for a savory-sweet flavor.
 (Source)

 Olive oil can be utilized to enhance your beauty regime, with beneficial properties for skin and hair.
-If you have dry and damaged hair, olive oil can hydrate it.
+If you have dry and damaged hair, it can hydrate it.

-To use olive oil as a hair mask, follow these simple instructions.
+To use as a hair mask, follow these simple instructions.
 Heat up half a cup of extra virgin olive oil.
 Do not allow the oil to boil.

 Apply the oil liberally to your hair.
 Wrap your hair in a towel or plastic wrap.
-Let the olive oil sit for 45-60 minutes and wash out.
+Let it sit for 45-60 minutes and wash out.
 Enjoy your moisturized hair!

 Olive oil is gentle enough to be used to remove stubborn cosmetics.
 It can also easily remove sticky wax from skin.